 - Prepares and implements the county's Area Plan for emergency response to chemical spills in the community.

-- Inspects facilities impacted by the State Aboveground Storage Tank
+- Inspects facilities impacted by the State Aboveground Petroleum Storage Act (APSA) Program

 - Oversees site investigation for soil and ground water contamination and clean-up.